-Furthermore, at the end of a semester or a year of study, a student may be limited in the number of credits he/she is allowed to register for in the subsequent semester/year(s) of study, or the student may be transferred to the BA (Extended programme) - pending the student's previous academic achievements.
+Furthermore, at the end of a semester or a year of study, a student may be limited in the number of credits he/she is allowed to register for in the subsequent semester/year(s) of study, or the student may be transferred to the BA - Extended programme, pending the student's previous academic achievements.
+Please refer to Regulation 4 below.